IbrahimSobh/kaggle-Flower-Classification-TPUs/README.md

+## Flower Classification with TPUs

+There are over **5,000** species of mammals, **10,000** species of birds, **30,000** species of fish – and astonishingly, over **400,000** different types of flowers.
+In this competition, we are challenged to build a machine learning model that identifies the type of flowers in a dataset of images over 104 types.

+## Tensor Processing Units (TPUs)

+TPUs are powerful hardware accelerators specialized in deep learning tasks.
+They were developed and first used by **Google** to process **large image databases**.
+This competition is designed to give TPUs a try.

+## Data Description

+Images are provided in **TFRecord** format, a container format frequently used in Tensorflow to group data files for optimal training performace.
+Each file contains the id, label and img.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/IbrahimSobh/kaggleFlowerClassificationTPUs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.